YourWisemaker/YourWiseMaker/README.md

 ## 🧑‍💻 About Me

 I’m a full stack developer with 10+ years of experience, focused on building scalable backend systems, integrating CRM platforms, and delivering AI-powered analytics pipelines.
-I've worked with clients across Singapore, the UK, and Indonesia — and enjoy solving real business problems with clean, reliable code.
+I've worked with clients across Singapore, the UK, and Indonesia.
+Enjoy solving real business problems with clean, reliable code.

 ---